 - Transfer to a blender and pulse until the soup is smooth.
-Taste and season as required.
+Taste and season as preferred.

-- Need more Halloween recipes?
-Try this Mexican Bean, Corn and Pumpkin Chili!
+Need more comforting recipes?
+Try this Mexican Bean, Corn, and Pumpkin Chili!

 For more recipes and tips from experienced mentors and certified dietitians, join Challenge 22 for free!